italomandara/CXPatcher/README.md

 This patcher will upgrade your crossover app with the latest dxvk and moltenvk patched for improved compatibility, and dramatically extends compatibility with Unreal enine 4 games.

 # What does it NOT do?
-- Games with anti-cheat anti tamper will not work
+- Games with anti-cheat or anti-tamper will not work
 - Dx12 games will not work unless playable via the popular -dx11 option

 # Instructions